Louise and Doug Leatherdale

 Applicant Information:

-• The focus of the group education event should be for trainers who are currently training or those interested in the training of young horses aged three to five years old.
+- The focus of the group education event must be for trainers who are currently training or those interested in the training of a young horse or young horses aged three to five years old.
+Applicants should have a system in place to identify these trainers as such.
+Within the application, you will be asked how you will organize your event to make sure the trainers are involved/interested in the training of horses aged three to five.

-• While not required, auditors who have experience or interest in training young horses are highly encouraged and will be considered as part of your application.
+- While not required, auditors who have experience or interest in training young horses are highly encouraged.

 Additional Grant Information: